JamesBoadi/FinerVision_Application/README.md

 Simple Form Validation and Submission

-Saves data to SQL database, when you print data after entering an id, navigate to the directory `cd data` to find the created file
+Saves data to SQL database,

+To retrieve data from the database, enter an id and click the button print, When you print data after entering an id, navigate to the directory `cd data` to find the created file

 ---